 Taste and adjust salt and pepper if needed.

-Mix all the ingredients mentioned under salad recipe and add the dressing.
+Take all the salad ingredients in a bowl and add the dressing.

-Top with toasted walnuts and serve.
+Toss well and top with toasted walnuts before serving.
 (This recipe serves two to four)

-- This dressing can be stored for three days in refrigerator.
+- This dressing can be stored for three days in refrigerator without turning dark.

 - You can replace mint with cilantro for a different flavor, and it works wonderfully too.

-- Add more veggies such as snap peas, edamame, red onion, and baby spinach to this dish.
+- Add more veggies such as snap peas, edamame, red onion, and baby spinach to this salad.

 - Enjoy some grilled veggies with this dressing or create a grilled veggie salad.